 - Cloudcuckoolander: Creepio temporarily becomes this once he learns that he has amnesia, referring to himself as "Friend Besto" and forgetting Far2's name.
 It all changes once he remembers Alderaan, and what Bail Organa did to him.

 - Comically Small Bribe: Duke talks Yoda into dying and merging with the midichlorians... by offering him a two-for-one pizza coupon from Space Chuck-E-Cheese's.Yoda: Extra... toppings?

 - Contagious A.I.: Drives the ongoing B-plot of the entire saga, though some of the details are only retroactively explained in Episode 6.

 - When Far2-D2 shuts down the Singularity Engine, in "The Friend Zone", its AI infects Far2 in self-defense.
 This doesn't affect his mind or behavior, but Far2 unwittingly acts as a carrier for the AI.

-- Twenty years later, in "Laser Moon Awakens", Far2 interfaces with Laser Moon's central computer, uploading the Singularity Engine AI in the process.
+- Twenty two years later, in "Laser Moon Awakens", Far2 interfaces with Laser Moon's central computer, uploading the Singularity Engine AI in the process.
 Merging with the computer, the AI renames itself Laser Moon and blows up Alderaan.
 Laser Moon escapes the destruction of its physical shell by uploading itself to the internet.